-Rehabilitation Psychology Seminars
+Didactics in Rehabilitation Psychology

-Treatment Issues in Brain Injury - A yearlong series of lectures addresses consequences of brain injury, particularly as they relate to changes in mood and issues of adjustment.
-This series will review similarities and differences among the various types of brain injury (i.e. TBI, stroke, tumor resection, anoxia) as well as address specific symptom profiles (ie. aphasia) and their consequences for treatment.

-Treatment Issues in Spinal Cord Injury - This series of lectures provides an in-depth portrait of the affective and behavioral challenges that can emerge during the course of adjustment to SCI.
-Interns are introduced to consumer education materials which support their understanding of these challenges, particularly in regards to changes in sexuality.
-Individuals with SCI facilitate a lecture on the personal challenges encountered in living with SCI.

-Treatment Issues in Limb Loss - This lecture explores adjustment issues in individuals who have experienced limb loss.

-Special Topics in Inpatient Rehabilitation Psychology - A yearlong series of lectures explores rehabilitation psychology in an inpatient setting.
-Topics addressed include: bedside neuropsychological assessment; pain in the rehabilitation setting; and movement disorders.
+- Treatment issues in Brain Injury: A series of lectures that addresses consequences of brain injury, particularly as they relate to changes in mood and issues of adjustment.
+This series will review similarities and differences among the various types of brain injury (i.e., traumatic brain injury, stroke, tumor and tumor resection, anoxia) as well as address specific symptom profiles (i.e., aphasia, insight/awareness, vestibular functioning, etc.) and their consequences for treatment. - Treatment Issues in SCI: This series of lectures provides an in-depth portrait of the affective and behavioral challenges that can emerge during the course of adjustment to SCI.
+Interns are introduced to consumer education materials which support their understanding of these challenges, particularly regarding changes in sexuality.
+Individuals with SCI facilitate a lecture on the personal challenges encountered in living with SCI. - Treatment Issues in Limb Loss: This lecture explores adjustment issues in individuals who have experienced limb loss. - Special topics in Rehabilitation Psychology: A yearlong series of lectures explores rehabilitation psychology in both the inpatient and outpatient settings.
+Topics addressed include: bedside neuropsychological assessment, pain in the rehabilitation setting, movement disorders, return to school/work, obtaining services in the community, and changes to family/significant other, emotion regulation, bereavement, terminating with patients, and social/professional relationships. - The Consumer Experience: Throughout the year, consumers provide their insights into living with a disability and their unique perspectives on psychological approaches that were found to be most beneficial to their recovery.

-Special Topics in Outpatient Rehabilitation Psychology - Lectures throughout the year explore rehabilitation psychology issues as they emerge in an outpatient setting.
-Topics addressed include: emotional regulation, bereavement, and terminating with clients.

-The Consumer as Advocate - Throughout the year, consumers provide their insights into living with a disability and their unique perspectives on psychological approaches that were found to be most beneficial to their recovery.

-Current Issues in Evidenced Based Practice - Interns attend select departmental grand grounds and in-services conducted by interdisciplinary team members throughout the training year.
-In the past, topics have included: "Rehabilitation after Lower-limb Amputation: State-of-the-Art or Back to the Future?"; "Issues in Neuro-optometry: Residual Sensorimotor Vision Disturbances Post-Traumatic Brain Injury"; and "Burn Rehabilitation."
-Interns attend research presentations by clinical and clinical research staff within the Department, and are introduced to key findings emerging from current rehabilitation research conducted within the Department.
+Seminars in Professional Development

+- Processing Seminar: Interns participate in a monthly processing seminar led by a graduate of our internship. - Applying for a postdoctoral fellowship: Requirements and expectations to help the interns prepare for the application and interview processes are provided during the fall to promote timely assistance for postdoctoral applications. - Early career issues: Information regarding obtaining psychology licensure, including the overall process (including time spent orienting interns as to what to expect on the EPPP examination), aspects of pursuing private practice verses being hired as hospital or clinical staff, and continuing education expectations are reviewed.